The World Stands by Ukraine: Fears about what a Ukraine loss could mean, Urge for Reasonable peace Talks

 The letter read: “The veneer is paper thin, we are its protectors and we cannot rest.”

-Russians banned from European Parliament
+Russians banned from European

 “As from today, diplomatic and government staff of Russia & Belarus are prohibited from entering the premises at European Parliament.”
 She tweeted that those who want to destroy democracy have no place in the House of Democracy.

-Visits Europe
+President Biden Visits Europe

-, US President, will travel to Poland on March 25 after his meetings with NATO Allies in Brussels, Belgium, G7 Leaders and European Union leaders.
+Joe Biden, US President, will travel to Poland on March 25 after his meetings with NATO Allies in Brussels, Belgium, Leaders and European Union leaders.
 He will discuss the international efforts to support Ukraine, and impose severe, unprecedented costs on Russia.
 Biden will meet with Andrzej duda, the President of Poland, in a bilateral setting to discuss the United States’ response to the humanitarian crisis and human rights crisis created by Russia’s unjustified war on Ukraine.

 Russia’s Plan B